Jennifer Shivey, MA, LPC, RPT-S

-LPC Clinical Consultation Group
+LPC Clinical Consultation or Supervision Groups

 In Colorado you may count 30 hours of group supervision towards your supervision requirements for LPC licensure.
 All pre-licensed participants who wish to use their hours towards licensure must also be under individual supervision.
 This type of clinical consultation group meets the requirements for group supervision for licensure.

-Fees: $60/ 2 hour session
+Fees: $60/participant - 2 hour group

-Child/Adolescent Clinical Consultation Group
+Child & Adolescent Clinical Consultation Group

 This group is for clinicians working with children and adolescents in their practice.
 It is an open group that meets monthly.
 It is less structured than the LPC Clinical Consultation Group (see above) and is intended to be a place to share cases (while protecting client confidentiality) and receive feedback.